Federal land worker threatened in Utah as conflict simmers

 | SALT LAKE CITY

-Crandall said a BLM employee was driving an agency vehicle on Interstate 15 near Nephi, about 90 miles south of Salt Lake City when two motorists whose faces were covered pulled alongside him and made an obscene gesture.
+A BLM employee was driving an agency vehicle on Interstate 15 near Nephi, about 90 miles south of Salt Lake City when two motorists whose faces were covered pulled alongside him and made an obscene gesture, officials said.

 In recent years the conservative state's rights advocates have pushed for taking back public lands.
 In Utah more than 60 percent of all public lands are under federal control.